Yewwwkook/yewwwkook-readme/README.md

-#  yewwwkook
+#  Yewwwkook

 ![yewwwkook logo](./assets/yewwwkookLogo.png)

-**yewwwkook** is an app that delivers real-time surf reports — straight from the beach.
+**Yewwwkook** is an app that delivers real-time surf reports — straight from the beach.
 No stale forecasts.
 No broken surf cams.
 Just raw, honest updates from fellow wave chasers.

 ---